Posted by: Manhattan LASIK Center

-We are all guilty of being on our phone too much.
+We are all guilty of being on our phones too much.
 Your best friend is having a bad day; you find an old high school buddy online, or you have so much work that you have to bring it home to finish.
-Whatever the reason, eyestrain or a headache seems to be the norm.
+Whatever the reason, an eyestrain or a headache seems to be the norm.
 Constant zooming in and out does nothing to make things better either.

 Texting and smartphone eye problems

 • Achy neck and face muscles

 Smartphone eye problems often stem from a lack of blinking.
 Individuals who use smartphones are just as susceptible to Computer Vision Syndrome as someone that uses a computer all day long.
 When staring at an electronic screen, a person blinks half as often as they should.
 The decrease causes the eyes to dry out.
 It gives more time for contaminants to build.
 Some people have trouble with apps that zoom in and out making them dizzy and feeling off-balance.
 The good news is that these effects are easy to reverse.